Anneyino/VueProject/worklog/Report.md

 ### Codeline Models

 ​	This section will explain how the directory of Vue.js is structured and coordinated via configuration management and how it is built and tested regularly.
-The overall structure of the directory hierarchy of Vue.js is organized as follows.
+The overall structure of the directory hierarchy of Vue.js is organized as follows.[[4]](#references)

 **Table-** *source code structure of Vue.js*